Jinglebear/Jinglebear.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Computer Science student (B.Sc.) at TH-Bingen.
+Interested in Data Engineering, Streaming & Databasesm Data Science and Machine Learning.
-Interested in Data Science and Machine Learning, currently employed as working student in Big Data & Analytics.
+Currently employed in Big Data & Analytics.